 Options for Satisfying 5.1 Design and 5.2 Production Test Requirements.
-(Application Note 13) Design and Production tests requirements may be satisfied with certified equipment, although certified equipment is not required, consistent with the following criteria:
+(Application Note 13) Design and Production tests requirements may be satisfied with certified equipment, although

 • The small generating facility equipment proposed for use separately or packaged with other equipment in an interconnection system shall be considered certified for interconnected operation if (1) it has been tested in accordance with IEEE 1547.1 and the appropriate codes and standards referenced below by any Nationally Recognized Testing Laboratory (NRTL) recognized by the United States Occupational Safety and Health Administration to test and certify interconnection equipment pursuant to the relevant codes and standards listed below, (2) it has been labeled and is publicly listed by such NRTL at the time of the interconnection application, and (3) such NRTL makes readily available for verification all test standards and procedures it utilized in performing such equipment certification and with consumer approval, the test data itself.
 The NRTL may make such information available on its Web site and by encouraging such information to be included in the manufacturer's literature accompanying the equipment.